mqtthiqs/at-doc/docs/atelier/faq.md

 ### Can I install _Atelier_ on more than one computer?

 Yes.
-Each license purchased comes with 3 activations, assignable freely.
+Each license purchased comes with **3 activations**, assignable freely.

 ### Do I need an internet connection to activate my copy?